Click an Option to Expand/Collapse

 Some professional programs require students to take a standardized test such as the MCAT, PCAT, or GRE prior to admission.
 In most cases you can submit your application before receiving your scores, but most schools won’t make an admissions decision without them.

-Only students applying to chiropractic, dental, medical, optometry, pharmacy, or physical therapy programs will be eligible to request a committee letter.
-Pre-Physician Assistant and Pre-Occupational Therapy students should solicit individual letters of recommendation from faculty and professionals as required by their application systems and their school(s) of choice.
-All other pre-professional students should check with the HSPP Coordinator before soliciting letters of recommendation
+Only students applying to dental, medical, or optometry schools will be eligible to request a committee letter.
+Pre-Physician Assistant, Pre-Physical Therapy, Pre-Pharmacy, and Pre-Occupational Therapy students should solicit individual letters of recommendation from faculty and professionals as required by their application systems and their school(s) of choice.
+All other pre-professional students should check with the HSPP Coordinator before soliciting letters of recommendation.